TanaushAhmad/Signify/README.md

-# 🧠 SignBridge – AI-Powered Communication Platform
+# Signify – AI-Powered Communication Platform

-**SignBridge** is a real-time, AI-driven communication platform that bridges the gap between **spoken language, sign language, and emotional context** using open-source, locally hosted AI models.
+**Signify** is a real-time, AI-driven communication platform that bridges the gap between **spoken language, sign language, and emotional context** using open-source, locally hosted AI models.
 It is designed for accessibility, inclusivity, and offline functionality — empowering individuals who rely on sign language or non-verbal communication to interact seamlessly with others and with digital systems.

 ---

 ## 🌉 Concept Overview

-SignBridge acts as a **multimodal translator** between gesture, voice, text, and emotional cues.
+Signify acts as a **multimodal translator** between gesture, voice, text, and emotional cues.
 It enables two-way communication between sign language users and speakers, ensuring understanding even across communication barriers.
 The platform intelligently analyzes visual gestures, facial expressions, and vocal signals, converting them into coherent text, audio, or visual responses — entirely processed locally without cloud dependencies.